 The element helps to unify people around the noteworthy art of Ebru, providing an atmosphere for friendly relations; facilitating communication and making prejudices disappear among people from different cultural backgrounds.
 It has contributed intercultural dialogue, reinforced social ties by encouraging conversation.

 Different geographies, cultures, individuals and experiences contribute to the improvement of Ebru.
 Since this art brings water (symbolizing source of life), dance of colors (means of creating amazing world), and feelings of the artist together, each work of Ebru is unique art and cannot be reproduced twice.
 Every tiny drop of color descends into a sea of possibilities to create a masterpiece.
 The characteristics of Ebru allow the artistic flexibility in the choice of techniques through which can be expressed innermost feelings, thoughts and creativity.
 The tradition brings out human potential around the tradition of craftsmanship by ornamenting sides, inner and outer covers of special books, calligraphy, glassworks, and gifts.

 For the inclusion of Ebru: Turkish Art of Marbling, İstanbul and Edirne ICH Boards prepared the required form and sent it to MoCT in 2010.
 Then, the Commission of Experts evaluated the nomination proposal for the element and advised to MoCT for inscription on the ICH National Inventory of Turkey.
 The element was included in the inventory system in 2010.

-Fuat Başar, who have deep knowledge and high level skills required for professional marbling and calligraphy, proclaimed as Living Human Treasures in 2010.
+Fuat Başar, who have deep knowledge and high level skills required for professional marbling and calligraphy, proclaimed as Living Human Treasures.

 “Ebru: Turkish Art Of Marbling”was registered on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity on behalf of Turkey in 2014.